Pareshwardhan/TestAutomation/README.md

 - The execution will begin.
 - After the execution check the Report/report.html for the execution status

+eg:
+      "cities": ["New York, NY, US","London"],
+      "range": "8"

+** To modify the input data
+- open TestData/JSON/TestCases/test_compare_temps.json in notepad
+ - modify the first element of the cities with city of your choice for GUI layer. make sure the city should contain state and country as taken by accuweather
+ - modify the second element of the cities key with your choice for API layer temp.
+ - Modify the value under range to provide your choice of range value

 ##Pre-requisite

 - Operating System : Windows 10